 To find a satisfying career and achieve success in the global economy, "Global Citizenry" skills are essential.
 Good global citizenry skills include:

-You should achieve an advanced-level of proficiency in a foreign language, and you should spend time studying in countries where the language is spoken, in order to develop the skills necessary for practical application in your career.
+You should achieve an advanced-level of proficiency in a world language, and you should spend time studying in countries where the language is spoken, in order to develop the skills necessary for practical application in your career.
 You should also choose a wide-variety of upper-level language courses in your studies.

 Communication skills in any language are a valuable asset to your career pursuits.
 An advanced level of language proficiency is necessary for engaging in conversations and negotiations with natives, as well as interacting in their culture.